abauville/lickwars/README.md

 ## Introduction

 [Melodict](http://www.melodict.xyz/) is an ear training web app focused on melody dictation.
-The user listens to a melody and attempts to write it down by interact with a sheet music editor.
+The user listens to a melody and attempts to write it down via an interactive sheet music editor.

 <img width="1089" alt="Screen Shot 2022-03-17 at 14 50 25" src="https://user-images.githubusercontent.com/39847270/158745456-c1c0f409-4349-4875-a4e7-c36c7e171889.png">